Midweek meet Low Hallgarth

 Solvig eventually found Runestone Quarry as part of her research into bolted sport climbs.
 Her exploration led down to Tilberthwaite and back up to Betsy Crag before spotting the climbs from the top.
 She filmed some of the bolts and the quarry with her 1950s Bell and Howell 70dr.
 Back at the hut, she painted in the sun.
 Andrew and Michael hared off (the latter still having some benefit from Andean high-altitude training, and the former having relative youthfulness) to the Old Man before dropping to Low Water – this was the only busy area.
 An easy scramble directly up Brim Fell provided a little entertainment before descending Swirl Howe’s Prison Band and the mostly dry, considerable length of the Greenburn Valley.
 The pools of Greenburn Beck had attracted several wild water swimmers.

 Alister called in to return the restored Herbert Thompson memorial bench to its sunny position beside the front door.
 As Hut Warden, he inspected the six new bunk beds made recently by Richard Sealey and Ged.
 They are two-tier rather than triples, so have more headroom, and storage space beneath.
 Alister had no trouble driving in while towing a long trailer.
 Neither did the member arriving in a Toyota Hilux.
 We concluded that recent concerns over the state of the track approaching LHG are overblown and all that is needed are confident driving and a little care.
-Parking is no longer a problem as the holiday cottages are not in use.
+Parking is no longer a problem as the holiday cottages are not currently in use.

 Mark arrived late that afternoon having walked over Caton Moor with views of Morecambe Bay.
 He promptly headed off for an evening’s round of Tilberthwaite quarry to check out the climbing routes and sunny Wetherlam then down the cold shaded Greenburn valley, finding it just as long as the others did.
 Meanwhile, the other four had strolled over to the Three Shires Inn for a meal returning for Solvig’s cheese and biscuits back at LHG.